 - Allow easy backup of data

-Robustness - It may seem silly to mention this, but many programs are not designed to handle unusual data.
+Robust - It may seem silly to mention this, but many programs are not designed to handle unusual data.
 If a program gives an error (or, worse yet, crashes and loses your data) when you mis-type (for example, enter a non-numeric value for a numeric field) or request some inappropriate operation (for example, ask to display images for a record that has no images), the program can turn into more of a nuisance than an aid.

-Ease of use - It is a bit of a cliché to say that a software program should be easy to use.
+Easy to use - It is a bit of a cliché to say that a software program should be easy to use.
 But it is certainly true that if it is hard to figure out how to use a program (either due to obscure methods needed to perform various operations, or inadequate - or wholly absent - documentation), it is a real drawback.

 MapRecord Publications has worked very hard to make Recollector flexible, functional, robust and easy to use.

 One other characteristic that we have tried to build into Recollector is a certain elegance and professionalism in the presentation of your collection data.
 Recollector allows you to control formatting, including:

 - support for text styling, such as italic, bold, or underlined text, superscripts, and multi-paragraph formatting